lrochette/sweagle-ansible/README.md

 This is Ansible playbook to install SWEAGLE on-premise.
 It supports :
 -	Installation with or without prerequisites
--	Independant installation of each component or full install
+-	Independent installation of each component or full install
 -	Idem potent, in case of error, correct, then restart  script
--	Initialisation of Vault with automatic capture of init token in SWEAGLE config
+-	Initialisation of Vault with automatic capture of init token in SWEAGLE config and automatic unseal
 -	Full silent install or interactive mode (for example, if you don’t put a license key, it will ask for it)